coruscateor/mapage/README.md

 In the above build you have the "sub_store_aml" feature to indicate that each namespace handles synchronisation independently.

-The "scc_hashmap_namespaces" feature indicates that you want the namespace implemtations to be scc::Hashmap by default.
+The "scc_hashmap_namespaces" feature indicates that you want the namespace implemtations to be scc::Hashmaps by default.

 The "all_types" feature indicates that you want all the types that mappage supports to be inculded in the build.